kubernetes/kubernetes/docs/design/service_accounts.md

 The secrets are not inline with the serviceAccount object.
 This way, most or all users can have permission to `GET /serviceAccounts` so they can remind themselves what serviceAccounts are available for use.

-Nothing will prevent creation of a serviceAccount with two secrets of type `SecretTypeKubernetesAuth`, or secrets of two different types.
-Kubelet and client libraries will have some behavior, TBD, to handle the case of multiple secrets of a given type (pick first or provide all and try each in order, etc).
+Nothing will prevent creation of a serviceAccount with two secrets of type `SecretTypeLMKTFYAuth`, or secrets of two different types.
+LMKTFYlet and client libraries will have some behavior, TBD, to handle the case of multiple secrets of a given type (pick first or provide all and try each in order, etc).

 When a serviceAccount and a matching secret exist, then a `User.Info` for the serviceAccount and a `BearerToken` from the secret are added to the map of tokens used by the authentication process in the apiserver, and similarly for other types.
-(We might have some types that do not do anything on apiserver but just get pushed to the kubelet.)
+(We might have some types that do not do anything on apiserver but just get pushed to the lmktfylet.)

 ### Pods
 The `PodSpec` is extended to have a `Pods.Spec.ServiceAccountUsername` field.
 If this is unset, then a